f-human/scrapper/README.md

 # Scrapper Ft.
 Puppeteer
-## A simple script that demonestrates how can one scrape certain data from specific website using Puppeteer, a JS library, generally used to write automated tests for websites.
+A simple script that demonstrates how can one scrape certain data from specific website using Puppeteer, a JS library, generally used to write automated tests for websites.
 ---

 ### How to?